liamross/psiagram/docs/basics/edge.md

 - title (optional) - `string`: Title to render onto Edge.

 The title is rendered into a rectangle at the calculated midpoint of the Edge.

-> NOTE: Title rendering is currently being developed and will be present in the
-> first release.

 ### Example